-As a companion to our previous post on presentations, we present some of the publications, peer-reviewed articles, and essays our Library faculty and academic professionals have published this past fall.
-Themes include academic copyright, library value assessment user experience in the academic e-book environment, data sharing and curation pedagogy.
+As a companion to our previous post, we present some of the publications our Library faculty and academic professionals have published this past spring.
 Peruse the selected bibliography we have provided below to learn more about these topics.

 (Links to OA journal access, the DOI for individual articles, or the catalog record are provided when available.)
 Continue reading